Emilio de Villota: Career

 Back in the Aurora AFX F1, de Villota was at the wheel of the same Williams FW07, as he raced in Spain.
 Having switched to RAM Racing for the Aurora series as well, de Villota brought the FW07 home, on the podium in nine of eleven races he entered, winning five of them.
 Twice at Mallory Park, Brands Hatch, Silvestone and the big money event in Italy, the Gran Premio Lotteria di Monza.
-For one race, RAM switched de Villota to their Fittipaldi F5A, in which he still finished in 5th position.
+For one race, RAM switched de Villota to their Fittipaldi F5A, in which he still finished in fifth position.
 Adding this to the other trips to the podium, de Villota was crowned champion.

 For 1981, de Villota made the switch to the World Endurance Championship of Drivers.
 Having signed for Team Lola, to race their Group 6 Cosworth DFV powered Lola T600, alongside Guy Edwards, they made a poor start to the season, failing to finish their first two races.
-After an 8th place in the ADAC 1000 km Rennen Nürburgring, the pair are joined by Juan Fernández, for what would be de Villota's first race at the Circuit de la Sarthe.
-The trio finish 15th overall, and 3rd in class.
+After an eighth place in the ADAC 1000 km Rennen Nürburgring, the pair are joined by Juan Fernández, for what would be de Villota's first race at the Circuit de la Sarthe.
+The trio finish 15th overall, and third in class.
 The strong result from Le Mans inspired de Villota and Edwards who would win their next race, the Coppa Florio, 6 ore Enna-Pergusa by two laps, albeit from a field made up by entrants from the Italian Group 6 Championship.
 The pair would win once more in 1981, this time for season finale, Flying Tiger 1000.
 In the intermittent rain at Brands Hatch, they would win by a margin of eight laps.

-In 1982 made his final attempt to qualify for another Formula 1 race.
+In 1982, de Villota made his final attempt to qualify for another Formula 1 race.
 As a privateer again (with LBT Team March) and this time in a March 821, powered by Ford Cosworth, sought qualification, unsuccessfully for five Grands Prix, It was to be the first time in his career as a racing driver, he would crossed the Atlantic to compete outside Europe.

 Away from F1, de Villota continued to race sportscar, in the new Group C category with the Grid Plaza Racing team.
-The team was under-financed, and undertook a limited World Endurance Championship for Drivers and Manufacturers and Camel GT Championship programme in 1982, and only once finished in the points, claiming 10th in the Shell Oils 1000 Kilometres, at Brands Hatch, when de Villota was joined by Derek Daly and Fred Stiff.
+The team was under-financed, and undertook a limited World Endurance Championship for Drivers and Manufacturers and Camel GT Championship programme in 1982, and only once finished in the points, claiming tenth in the Shell Oils 1000 Kilometres, at Brands Hatch, when de Villota was joined by Derek Daly and Fred Stiff.